 Anglers generally describe Depuy’s in terms of an upper, middle, and lower creek.
 Each section has a mile or so of fishable with fantastic banks, prolific weed-beds, and a frim, silty streambed.
 The upper section starts at the property boundary with the O’ Hair Ranch and runs down to the second angler’s hut on the stream called, appropriately, the Middle Hut.
 Then the stream continues to flow north where it fills a small reservoir that holds fish and is home to myriad species of waterfowl including Trumpeter Swans.
-A small waterfall represents the start of the lower creeks which eventually flows into the Yellowstone River at the northern most property boundary of the DePuy’s Ranch.
+A small waterfall represents the start of the lower creeks which eventually flows into the Yellowstone River at the northernmost property boundary of the DePuy’s Ranch.

-As with most western spring creek hatches, there is an amazing array of insect hatches which will, literally cover the water at times.
-Although all of the hatches can bring fish to the surface during the peak emergences, a few of our favorites hatches to fish on DePuy’s include Blue-Winged Olives, Pale Morning Duns, and Caddis.
+As with most western spring creek hatches, there is an amazing array of insect hatches that will, literally cover the water at times.
+Although all of the hatches can bring fish to the surface during the peak emergences, a few of our favorites hatches to fish on DePuy’s include Blue-winged Olives, Pale Morning Duns, and Caddis.
 The BWO and PMD hatches will last for hours when conditions are ideal, bringing hundreds and hundreds of feeding trout to the surface.
 This is classic, “match-the-hatch” fly-fishing requiring skilled presentations of flies that best imitate the natural insects.
 The Caddis hatches are more sporadic, generally run from April through the end of July, and oftentimes bring some of the larger trout in the creek to the surface in “splashy” rise-forms.
 There are plenty of other hatching insects too that keep the wild trout interested in feeding just about every day of the year on Depuy’s spring creek, including Midges, Trico’s and Callibaetis among others.